danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.show()

-## Equity Year Prices Query: *[Equity-Year-Prices-Query.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-Equity-Performance-Analysis/Equity-Year-Prices-Query.ipynb)*
+## Equity Yearly Pricing Analysis: *[Equity-Yearly-Pricing-Analysis.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-Equity-Performance-Analysis/Equity-Yearly-Pricing-Analysis.ipynb)*

 Let's connect to the database, store the yearly pricing data in the dataframe, get the yearly pricing data for **MSFT**, print the results and plot the Candlestick chart.